-With the rise in cybercrimes and government / private eavesdropping on online activity today, Virtual Private Networks have become a necessary utility for the majority of internet users today – whether they realize it or not.
+With the rise in cybercrimes and government / private eavesdropping on online activity today, Virtual Private Networks have become a necessary utility for the majority of internet users today – whether they realise it or not.

 Reasons for using a free VPN service

 - It’s free: this one is a no-brainer – if you’re able to get the protection and anonymity offered by modern VPN services for free, it doesn’t get better than that.
-Practically speaking, there are caveats to this (more on those later), but as such, a free Australian VPN will be a major step up from the web-based free proxy servers we occasionally use to access restricted sites.
+Practically speaking, there are caveats to this (more on those later).
+Still, as such, a free Australian VPN will be a major step up from the web-based free proxy servers we occasionally use to access restricted sites.

 - For a trial: Those who aren’t sure about whether they need a VPN can first install a free VPN service to ascertain the benefits a VPN will have for them.